UofA-BASCO/BASCO-cyberopsbot/README.md

 Setup:
-  -Create a bot on Discord
+  -Create a bot on Discord<br>
-  -Set the permissions
+  -Set the permissions<br>
-  -Invite the bot to the server
+  -Invite the bot to the server<br>
-  -The the application directory create a config.json file -Add the following:
+  -The the application directory create a config.json file<br>
+  -Add the following:
 ```
        {